rach7777/monax-may/content/explainers/blockchains.md

 The practical effect of this non-shardability is that every full node on the network must individually perform the entirety of the computing effort required for the entire of the network.
 Redundantly, in order to check each other's work.

-While this may seem like overkill, it should be noted that it is *significantly* easier to run blockchain clients in a "cloud-y" manner than it is hub and spoke databases.
+While this may seem like overkill, it should be noted that it is *significantly* easier to run blockchain nodes in a "cloud-y" manner than it is hub and spoke databases.
 Hub and spoke databases scale vertically due to their design; on the other hand blockchain networks scale horizontally due to their design -- which exactly how "cloud-y" applications are meant to scale.

 If you need the data management solution to be easily spun up and distributed amongst nodes which are not fully integrated into infrastructure of the data management solution then a blockchain architecture is likely an appealing data management solution.

-The fundamental difference architecturally is, essentially, that blockchain networks are going to be significantly more constrained in the amount of transaction processing they are able to perform because blockchain clients are built to be independently redundant with respect to the data management functions; whereas hub and spoke databases can be built to operate using truly parallel computation.
+The fundamental difference architecturally is, essentially, that blockchain networks are going to be significantly more constrained in the amount of transaction processing they are able to perform because blockchain nodes are built to be independently redundant with respect to the data management functions; whereas hub and spoke databases can be built to operate using truly parallel computation.

 # Benefits of Blockchain Technology

 What we have when abstracting a blockchain network to a certain level is a distributed, self-authenticating, time-stamped store of data.
-Indeed, the core design of a blockchain client is an elegant way in which to overcome many challenges in distributed systems.
+Indeed, the core design of a blockchain node is an elegant way in which to overcome many challenges in distributed systems.

 ## Resilient Data Management System